nicknettleton/nicknettleton.github.io/src/content/bio.md

 title: "Bio / Strategic Profile"
 ---

 I am a hands-on technology leader, ex-agency Founder/CTO, and an award-winning AI expert, specializing in bridging complex technical realities with human-centered strategies.
-After two decades of successfully building and scaling platforms for major international and public-facing organizations, I am now focused on technnology and design leadership roles in public services and mission-led industries.
+After two decades of successfully building and scaling platforms for major international and public-facing organizations, I am now focused on technology and design leadership roles in public services and mission-led industries.

 My career is defined by my gift for translating complexity into actionable strategy, a skill essential for solving the high-stakes problems facing government and industry today.